Where to get started with ROS 2

 Documentation for core ROS packages as well as package specific content is hosted on docs.ros.org.
 On this site you can find the core tutorials and documentation for the project as well as generated API documentation for individual packages.

-If the documentation doesn’t address your problem, ROS Answers is next.
+If the documentation doesn’t address your problem, Robotics Stack Exchange is next.
 Take heart: it is very likely that someone else has faced the same problem before, and that it’s covered among the more than 60,000 questions at ROS Answers.
 Start by searching for questions similar to yours; if your question isn’t already asked, post a new one.
 Be sure to check the guidelines on how to prepare your question before posting.

 To stay up-to-date on the latest developments within the ROS community, you’ll want to join the ROS Discourse forums.
 These forums are the place for announcements, news, and discussions of general interest.
 The ROS Discourse is not the right place to ask troubleshooting questions or report bugs; please use the other support resources listed above instead.